-Over the past 50-plus years, the larger-than-life icon has made her indelible mark on the worlds of music—as both a country crooner and unparalleled songwriter—and film—starring in classics like Steel Magnolias and 9 to 5.
-She sits atop an empire that also includes Dollywood, the aforementioned theme parks, and a production company.
-And she's a philanthropic force, championing causes near and dear to her heart.
+Plus, she's a philanthropic force.
 (Her literacy program, Dolly Parton's Imagination Library, earned her an honor from the Library of Congress in 2019, celebrating the "charity sending out its 100 millionth book."
 And that's not to mention the $1 million donation of hers that helped develop Moderna's COVID-19 vaccine!)

-Called "unstoppable" by Rolling Stone all the way back in the '80s, Parton—who celebrates her 75th birthday on Tuesday, Jan.
-19—has only gone on to prove the publication right—and then some.
+Called "unstoppable" by Rolling Stone all the way back in the '80s, Parton has only gone on to prove the publication right—and then some.
 But when it comes to her private life, it seems like the only thing that's unstoppable are the questions surrounding it.

 With no running water, Parton and her siblings would wash up in the river in the summer.
 As for when it got colder?
-"In the winter time, we just had a pan of water and we'd wash down as far as possible, and we'd wash up as far as possible," she told Playboy in 1978.
+"We just had a pan of water and we'd wash down as far as possible, and we'd wash up as far as possible," she told Playboy in 1978.
 "Then, when somebody cleared the room, we'd wash 'possible.'
 That's the way it was."

 What he has decided he could do without though?
-Anything that had to do with her dream of living in the limelight.
-In their now 54 years of marriage, the couple has rarely been photographed together.
-And he's only seen his superstar wife perform live a very small number of times.
+Anything connected with her dream of living in the limelight.
+In their now 50-plus years of marriage, the couple has rarely been photographed together.
+And he's only seen his superstar wife perform live a handful of times.
 "No, he doesn't like to do that," Parton told Ellen DeGeneres in 2011.
 "He gets nervous seeing me perform.
 It's almost like seeing your kid in a recital.
-He's afraid I'll mess up.
-Actually, he has seen me a time or two and it did relax him a little.
-He saw that I do mess up and it's OK because people are not gonna punish me for it."
+He's afraid I'll mess up."

 The secret to their lasting relationship?
 "I always joke and laugh when people ask me what's the key to my long marriage and lasting love," Parton told People.
 "I always say 'Stay gone!' and there's a lot of truth to that.
 I travel a lot, but we really enjoy each other when we're together and the little things we do."

-Abdominal bleeding in the early '80s lead to a partial hysterectomy, meaning she'd never have kids.
+Abdominal bleeding in the early '80s lead to a partial hysterectomy for Parton, meaning she'd never have kids.
 "God has a plan for everything," she said in a 2017 Today show interview, putting that perfectly positive Parton perspective on the situation.
 "I think it probably was his plan for me not to have kids so everybody's kids could be mine.
 And they are now."

-And as revealed in the 2017 book Dolly on Dolly: Interviews and Encounters With Dolly Parton, made up of magazine interviews given during her storied career, as well as interviews "which have never been previously available in print," she'd admitted that the marriage was "totally open and free."
-According to excerpts obtained by the Daily Mail.
-But that openness led to a secret "affair of the heart" and "it just about killed me."
+And as revealed in the 2017 book Dolly on Dolly: Interviews and Encounters With Dolly Parton, she'd admitted that the marriage was "totally open and free," according to excerpts obtained by the Daily Mail.
+But that openness led to a secret "affair of the heart" and "it just about killed me," she shared.